MarbySauce/OPOControl/wavelength_measurements/measurement_results_readme.txt

 mir_9: (  "  "   "   "  )
 Changed OPO motors to be 2 counts/sec (like OPA)
 mir_10: (  "  "   "   "  )

+6/21/22
+Eric from Roland's group told me their OPO moves at 0.001 nm/sec.
+Changed scanning_mode() so that it
+	moves to the initial wavelength at 1 nm/sec, then starts loop moving at 0.001 nm/sec Took out the iteration, so it only moves once per increment
+mir_11: (3925 - 3955 cm-1)
+Added the iteration back